Self-calibrating optical galaxy cluster selection bias using cluster, galaxy, and shear cross-correlations: Mock Galaxy and Cluster Catalogues

 \subsection{Mock \redmapper sample}

 The \redmapper cluster finding algorithm \citep{Rykoff14, Rykoff16} identifies clusters from multi-band photometric galaxy catalogues by searching for overdense regions of red galaxies.
 The algorithm first trains the red sequence --- the tight relation between colour and magnitude for galaxies in clusters --- as a function of redshift.
 The algorithm then uses this red-sequence model to calculate the probability that a galaxy is a member of a potential cluster centre.
-The richness of a given cluster is given by the sum of the membership probabilities.
+The sum of the membership probabilities is the richness of a cluster.

-At the start of cluster finding, all red galaxies are considered potential cluster centres.
+At the beginning of the iteration, all red galaxies are considered potential cluster centres.
 After each iteration, potential cluster centres are ranked by their richness values.
-If a galaxy is in the vicinity of multiple cluster centres, it has a higher priority to be counted toward a higher-ranked centre (a process called `percolation').
+A galaxy near multiple cluster centres has a higher priority to be counted toward a higher-ranked centre (a process called `percolation').
 The algorithm iterates this process until the resulting cluster catalogue converges.

 In principle, one could apply the \redmapper algorithm to a mock galaxy catalogue; for example, it has been applied to the Buzzard simulations \citep{DeRose19} and the CosmoDC2 simulation \citep{Kovacs22}.
 However, such a calculation is expensive and requires us to simulate accurate galaxy colours.
 Therefore, in this work, we simulate the \redmapper catalogue using a simplified counts-in-cylinders approach introduced by \cite{Costanzi19projection} and \cite{Sunayama20}.